david-cuervo/Tanzanian_water_well_Mod3Project/README.md

 - PNG image of Tanzania and the wells plotted
 - PDF of project presentation
 - Rubric for Module 3 Project

+## Approach

+- Began by downloading the data from DrivenData
+- Worked through data set column by column to deal with missing data, outliers, and catigorical variables
+- Exported cleaned data and used it so begin building classifiers
+- Used Boruta as feature selection
+- Used the features selected through Boruta to build logistic regression, decision tree, and random forest models